sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-04.md

 1. Visit <https://smith.langchain.com>
 2. Click Sign Up and create your free LangSmith account.
 3. Once you're signed in, go to your Account Settings, and create a new API Key.

+**Note:** you should record the user credentials and optionally the keys for this if you'd like to keep this beyond this lab.

 ### Adding LangSmith Environment Variables